erha134/CarpetPlugin/README.md

 Is a WIP.

+You can download in 'Actions' bar.

 ## Implemented features
+(...) is the permission player needed.

 - /player ... spawn (carpet.player.spawn) (carpet.player.spawn.whitelist)
 - /player ... kill (carpet.player.kill)
 - /player ... sprint (carpet.player.sprint)